Coder-CH1/firebase/README.md

 # firebase

-Implemented Google sign in using Firebase, Firestore Storage and Database for the project data.
+Implemented Google sign in using Firebase, Firestore Storage and Database for data management in the project.